-It is 5:00 pm on a Saturday night, and Mr. Suarez arrives at Booking where you are working tonight in the County Jail in the custody of four Deputies.
+It is 5:00 pm on a Saturday night, and Mr. Suarez arrives in the custody of four Deputies at the County Jail, where you are working tonight in Booking.
 The Deputies tell you that he was picked up at the train station because he was “acting crazy”, pulling his clothes off and screaming that he “did not want to go”.
 They tell you that he has been on a methamphetamine binge since Thursday morning according to his girlfriend, who was at the train station trying to get him to come back home.
 The Deputies were called when bystanders were concerned for her safety.
 Security orders the use of the Restraint chair per their policy, and you are the nurse standing by to perform the post-restraint evaluation.
 Mr. Suarez continues to struggle with the Deputies, showing almost superhuman strength.
 The Deputies use the taser on Mr. Suarez, but he is oblivious to the pain.
 The Deputies finally get Mr. Suarez restrained, and he stops struggling.
 You approach him with caution, ready to complete your nursing assessment.
 You speak to Mr. Suarez, but he does not respond.
 His head is back in the chair.
 You attempt to obtain a pulse, and palpate none.
 His skin is extremely hot.
 You auscultate for an apical rate, and there is none.
 You tell the Deputies to get Mr. Suarez out of the restraint chair and call 911.
 Cardiopulmonary resuscitation is initiated, but Mr. Suarez is pronounced dead in the Emergency Department.
-The autopsy shows no apparent physical cause of death.
+The autopsy showed no apparent physical cause of death.

 You have just witnessed the medical emergency known as Excited Delirium.